Skip to main content

 • The length of time they are likely to affect you

-• Whether or not you are able to reach a settlement agreement
+• Whether or not you can reach a settlement agreement

-Before you can present evidence of your pain and suffering in an insurance claim or lawsuit, you must establish that the defendant is liable for your injuries.
-Most personal injury claims are based on the legal theory of negligence.
-Suppose you were injured in a car accident after the defendant ignored a stop sign and hit your vehicle.
-You would have to prove the following four points to establish negligence:
+Before presenting evidence of your pain and suffering in an insurance claim or lawsuit, you must establish that the defendant is liable for your injuries.
+You have to prove the following four points to establish negligence:

 State law defines “serious impairment of body function” in three parts: